zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition.rst

   \* :literal:`absent`\ : Ensures that the partition does not exist in the specified CPC.

-  \* :literal:`stopped`\ : Ensures that the partition exists in the specified CPC, has the specified properties, and is in one of the inactive statuses ('stopped', 'terminated', 'paused', 'reservation-error').
+  \* :literal:`stopped`\ : Ensures that the partition exists in the specified CPC, has the specified properties, and is in one of the inactive statuses ('stopped', 'terminated', 'paused', 'reservation\-error').

   \* :literal:`active`\ : Ensures that the partition exists in the specified CPC, has the specified properties, and is in one of the active statuses ('active', 'degraded').